zahna/hiera_zookeeper/README.md

 ##Default Values in accordance with the above sample config

-Config[:zookeeper][:server] = localhost:2181
+Config[:zookeeper][:server] = localhost:2181<br />
 Config[:zookeeper][:datadir] = "/hiera"

 ##Behavior based on above sample config

 Hiera will search the following paths when resolving a key:

-  * Make connection to random server in array
+  * Make connection to random server in array (N)
   * Search the following:
-    * <server>/hiera/one/key
-    * <server>/hiera/two/key
-    * <server>/hiera/three/key

-### Array Searches

-Hiera can search through all the tiers in a hierarchy and merge the result into a single array.
-This is used in the hiera-puppet project to replace External Node Classifiers by creating a Hiera compatible include function.
+    1. serverN:2181/hiera/one/key
+    2. serverN:2181/hiera/two/key
+    3. serverN:2181/hiera/three/key

-## Future Enhancements
+##Future Enhancements

  * Supporting JSON in addition to YAML.
-(Do people want this?)
+(Would people want this?)
- * A webservice that exposes the data